Gordon Ryan: 2019

+In a hybrid rules fight, Ryan submitted wrestler Bo Nickal via triangle choke.

 2020

-Ryan was forced to withdraw from a superfight set for July 31, 2020 after contracting COVID-19.
-On October 2, 2020, Ryan faced fellow ADCC 2019 World Champion Matheus Diniz and defeated him via Heelhook approximately halfway through a thirty-minute submission-only match.
+Ryan was forced to withdraw from a superfight set for July 31, 2020, after contracting COVID-19.
+On October 2, 2020, Ryan faced fellow ADCC 2019 World Champion Matheus Diniz and defeated him via heel hook approximately halfway through a thirty-minute submission-only match.

 Ryan decided late in 2020 that he would leave the New Jersey area and move to Puerto Rico with his coach, John Danaher, and several members of his team to open up their own gym.
 He revealed in December 2020, that the new gym had a tentative opening date of March 2021.

 2021

 On March 22, 2021, ONE Championship Chairman and CEO Chatri Sityodtong confirmed that Ryan had signed a contract with the promotion to compete in grappling, as well as mixed martial arts if he wished to.
 He was scheduled to make his promotional debut in a grappling match against multiple–times ONE Lightweight World Champion (MMA) Shinya Aoki on August 27, 2021.
-Ryan announced on May 21 that he was at least momentarily retiring from competitive grappling due to his long–time Gastroparesis condition, as it had worsened throughout the years, and looks forward to taking care of his health.
-As confirmed from sources.
-Gordon Ryan is no longer under One Championship contract.
+Ryan announced on May 21 that he was at least momentarily retiring from competitive grappling due to his long–time gastroparesis condition, as it had worsened throughout the years, and looks forward to taking care of his health.
+As confirmed from sources, Gordon Ryan is no longer under One Championship contract.

-In July 2021 it was announced that Danaher Death Squad had split up and Ryan will be opening his own academy in Austin, Texas.
+In July 2021, it was announced that Danaher Death Squad had split up and Ryan will be opening his own academy in Austin, Texas.

 2022

-In September 2022, Gordon competed at ADCC both in the +99kg division and in the superfight against André Galvão.
+In September 2022, Gordon competed at ADCC both in the +99 kg division and in the superfight against André Galvão.
 It was the first time in the history of ADCC that a competitor that was scheduled to do the superfight also fought at a weight division.
 Gordon proceeded to clear his weight class with victories over Heikki Jussila, Victor Hugo, Roosevelt Sousa and Nick Rodriguez to win gold.
 He also had the fastest submission in the history of ADCC against Roosevelt Sousa, where he submitted Sousa via outside heel hook in 11 seconds.
 Later that weekend, Ryan faced Galvão in a highly anticipated match in grappling history and won via rear naked choke.
 Gordon became the first grappler in ADCC history to become champion in three different weight classes and he defeated André Galvão, who had not lost a match since 2017.

-On December 15, 2022 Ryan was scheduled to compete against Vinny Magalhães in the main event of UFC Fight Pass Invitational 3.
+On December 15, 2022, Ryan was scheduled to compete against Vinny Magalhães in the main event of UFC Fight Pass Invitational 3.
 Magalhães withdrew from the event on short notice and was replaced by Ryan's former teammate Nick Rodriguez.
 Ryan went on to win the match by fastest escape time in EBI overtime.